- Dollar-cost averaging (DCA) helps us ride out market lows and enjoy the gains later.

 Even if you were the worst investor in the world – with the worst possible timing, always buying at the top of the market just before it crashed – you still would have done all right if you had stayed diversified and let the power of compounding work for you over the long run.

-You would have earned an annualised return of about 8% and a total return of more than 1,500%, as this chart shows.
+You would have earned an annualised return of about 8% and a total return of more than 1,400%, as this chart shows.

-You may have questions such as: “Is now the time to buy?”; “when should I buy the dip?”; “how much further down is the market going to go?”
+You may have questions such as: “Is now the time to buy?”; “When should I buy the dip?”; “How much further down is the market going to go?”

 If you have cash on the sidelines, here’s an option: try to buy throughout the dip, rather than trying to catch the bottom of the dip.